haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-DNA-basic/index.md

 reference_fname = "pdbs/3CRO_complex.pdb"

 [rmsdmatrix]
-# By default, all residues will be used to calculate the RMSD matrix
+# by default, all residues of each docking partner are used to calculate the RMSD matrix

 [clustrmsd]
 # generate an interactive plot of the clustering results